ni/nimi-python/docs/niscope/class.rst

-        .. tip:: This property can use repeated capabilities (usually channels).
-If set or get directly on the bandpass_filter_enabled.Session object, then the set/get will use all repeated capabilities in the session.
+        .. tip:: This property can use repeated capabilities (channels).
+If set or get directly on the niscope.Session object, then the set/get will use all repeated capabilities in the session.
-            You can specify a subset of repeated capabilities using the Python index notation on an bandpass_filter_enabled.Session instance, and calling set/get value on the result.:
+            You can specify a subset of repeated capabilities using the Python index notation on an niscope.Session repeated capabilities container, and calling set/get value on the result.:

             .. code:: python

-                session['0,1'].bandpass_filter_enabled = var
+                session.channels[0,1].bandpass_filter_enabled = var
-                var = session['0,1'].bandpass_filter_enabled
+                var = session.channels[0,1].bandpass_filter_enabled

         The following table lists the characteristics of this property.